XML RSS

 Running Exercise is different than most popular physical fitness exercises.
 It improves mostly the heart and lung systems, while putting less exercise on other muscles.

 It is also convenient, enjoyable and it is safe.
 No special skill or equipment is required.
+It can be done indoors or outdoors.
 It benefits anybody, especially the over 30 years group.

 Jogging is an excellent exercise for losing weight, because it consumes calories at a rapid rate.
 Combined with eating less you guarantee a weight loss.